Importance Of Steel Thickness and Gun Safes Broken Into

 sturdy safe attacked

 The Following Was Posted In The CONTRA COSTA TIMES News Paper In Hercules CA: 3 Arrested After Hercules Robbery, Stand Off.
 By Karl FischerArticle Launched: 06/04/2007 01:49:09 PM PDT: "Police were called to a home at Lupine Road and Dogwood Court, where family members in the front yard told them that armed men had run into the home.
 The home is near Lupine Hills Elementary School, which was evacuated shortly before 2 p.m.
 Hercules Police Chief Fred Deltorchio said the incident started about midday on the 100 block of Golden Rock Drive, where a homeowner either came upon a burglary in progress or was the victim of a home- invasion robbery involving three armed men.
-One man put a gun to the woman's head and ordered her to open a safe that held guns as part of her husband's collection, Deltorchio said." ---- What wasn't mentioned in this article was that the robbers attempted to break into the safe 2-3 hours before the woman came home using various power tool methods.
-The safe they attacked, but failed to open, was our Sturdy Gun Safe.
-These photographs show the safe after Sturdy Safe employees had already removed the door to fix it.
-As can be seen, the safe body, though suffering cosmetic blemishes (after over two hours of being attacked), is structurally unfazed.
-The door (though not shown in these pictures) was in equally good shape.
+One man put a gun to the woman's head and ordered her to open a safe that held guns as part of her husband's collection, Deltorchio said." ---- News reports described armed men forcing a homeowner to try to open a gun safe—but what they didn’t mention was that the thieves had already spent 2–3 hours attacking the safe with power tools before she arrived home.
+The safe they failed to open was a Sturdy Gun Safe.
+Shown here after our team removed the door for repairs, you can see that even after hours of abuse, the body only shows cosmetic marks and no structural failure.
+The door (not pictured) held up just as well.
+Proof that Sturdy Safes stop real-world break-ins where others wouldn’t.

 sturdy safe attempted broke inThe Following Was Posted In AR15.com